bit4mind/anon-service/README.md

 tail -f /var/log/syslog
 ```

-Note that, if you enable service to start automatically at boot, will be configured
+If you enable service to start automatically at boot will be configured
 the last type of trasparent proxy used.

 ### WARNING